d-bl/MAE-gf/docs/snow-stitches/index.md

 Without the Droste approach you have to distort the pair diagram as shown: connect the dots.

 The [tutorial] explains how to choose stitches.
-Many variations or combinations require a complete new capture.
+Many variations or combinations of pair diagrams require a complete new capture.

-This page explores recipes for more pair diagrams using the Droste technique:
+This page explores recipes for more pair diagram variations using the Droste technique:
 * interpret pair diagrams as thread diagrams
-* apply the resulting stitches to a generic recipe
+* apply the resulting stitches to a generic recipe variation
 * use the resulting thread diagram as pair diagram
 * choose stitches